Edward Armitage (cricketer): Early life and military career

 The son of John Leathley Armitage (1857–1938) and his wife Annie, he was born at Omagh in April 1891.
 He was educated in England at Cheltenham College, before attending the Royal Military Academy at Woolwich.
 He graduated from there as a second lieutenant into the Royal Garrison Artillery in December 1910.
 He was promoted to lieutenant in December 1913, before serving in the First World War, in which he was promoted to captain in August 1916.
 Shortly after the end of the war, he was appointed an adjutant in May 1919, a post he relinquished in January 1920.
-Armtiage was appointed to the Royal Military Academy in September 1922, where he was placed in command of a company of gentlemen cadets, which was an appointment he held until April 1926.
+Armitage was appointed to the Royal Military Academy in September 1922, where he was placed in command of a company of gentlemen cadets, which was an appointment he held until April 1926.

 Armitage served with the Royal Artillery in British India and British Burma from 1927 to 1935.
 During this period, he saw action in the North West Frontier Province during the Afridi Redshirt Rebellion and in the subsequent Mohmand campaign.
 In Burma, he took part in actions in the largely non-administered Wa States.
 He was promoted to major in January 1929, and was made an OBE in the 1935 Birthday Honours.
 In September 1937, he was appointed to the Territorial Army to command the Pembroke Yeomanry, firstly as a temporary lieutenant colonel, before being granted the rank in full in November of the same year.
 In June 1939, he was transferred to the reformed 38th (Welsh) Infantry Division and the following month was promoted to colonel.
 Armitage served in the Second World War, later retiring during the war in September 1944, at which point he was granted the honorary rank of brigadier.
 Following the war, he was mentioned in dispatches for his service during the Mediterranean campaign.
 He was appointed to the Order of Saint John in the 1946 New Year Honours.